Regulating the air so we can breathe, Scuba Diving Regulators

 First stage either DIN or A-Clamp/Yoke Connection

 Second stage primary

 Second stage alternate or octopus ‘the yellow one’

 Submersible pressure gauge or SPG, but this may be part of a console and contain other instruments.

 Low-pressure inflator hose or LPI for inflating your BCD or Wing.

-The first stage is connected directly to your scuba tank or cylinder either via a DIN connection or a A-Clamp/Yoke.
-Yoke is the most common across the world.
-However many Europeans prefer the DIN connection as this screws into the cylinder valve and has user owned o-ring rather than relying on the one fitted to the cylinder valve.
+The first stage is connected directly to your scuba tank or cylinder either via a DIN connection or an A-Clamp/Yoke.
+The yoke is the most common across the world.
+However many Europeans prefer the DIN connection as this screws into the cylinder valve and have user-owned o-ring rather than relying on the one fitted to the cylinder valve.
 The scuba first stage regulator takes the tank pressure of upwards of 200 bar / 3000 psi and regulates it to around 10 bar.
-Each manufacturer of scuba diving regulators has very slightly different first stage pressure or IP / intermediate pressure.
+Each manufacturer of scuba diving regulators has very slightly different first-stage pressure or IP / intermediate pressure.

 Also attached to the first stage regulators is the high pressure or HP hose leading to the SPG or submersible pressure gauge.
 This hose delivers tank pressure directly to the gauge and is not reduced in any way.
 First stage regulators generally have only one HP port but may have more than one on different models.
 The SPG can be part of a console and contain other very useful gauges such as depth, compass or even a dive computer module.